Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 The vegan versions often consist of far more nutrient-dense ingredients, like cacao, nuts, and coconut.
 Primary ingredients usually include a sweetener such as sucralose, or cane sugar.

-In coconut-based creamers, coconut milk is pressed and dried before it’s finely milled into a powder and added to other ingredients.
+In coconut-based creamers, for example, coconut milk is pressed and dried before it’s finely milled into a powder and added to other ingredients.
 Others include xantham gum, derived from sugar, which is used as a thickener.

 A woman wearing glasses drinking a coffee with non-dairy creamer